Arthurpmrs/p2-OO/README.md

 - **Template**: Represents the way the a Site will be presented to the User
 - **Language**: Represents a language that a User can write a Post or a Comment in
 - **SocialMedia**: Represents a Social Media to which the User can share a Post
-- **SocialMediaSharedPost**: Represents the Post formatted to that Social Media.
+- **SocialMediaPost**: Represents the Post formatted to that Social Media.
-- **FacebookSharedPost** Represents the Post formatted to be Posted in Facebook.
+- **FacebookPost** Represents the Post formatted to be Posted in Facebook.
+- **InstagramPost** Represents the Post formatted to be Posted in Instagram.
-- **InstagramSharedPost** Represents the Post formatted to be Posted in Facebook.
+- **TwitterPost** Represents the Post formatted to be Posted in Instagram.